Marce1301/python-api-challenge/WeatherPy/README.md

 1.Create a map that displays a point for every city in the city_data_df DataFrame.
 The size of the point should be the humidity in each city.

-2.Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity and display it inot a map.
+2.Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity and display it into a map.